-Zucchini Tomato Italian Sausage Soup Recipe – Delicious, nourishing and packed with healthy vegetables.
+Zucchini Tomato Italian Sausage Soup Recipe – Delicious, nourishing, and packed with healthy vegetables.
 You’ll enjoy every spoonful of our zucchini tomato Italian sausage soup.
-It is an easy 30-minute soup recipe that cooks right on the stovetop for a comforting and satisfying dinner.
+It is an easy 30-minute soup recipe that cooks right on the stovetop for a satisfying and healthy dinner.
 Try this Italian sausage soup and add some warmth to your day.
 Enjoy!

 Photo credit: © Eatwell101.com